josephlacey/com.jlacey.mailingtopic/README.md

 ## Usage

-Create a location type for the $MAILING_TOPIC.
-Include `[$MAILING_TOPIC]` in the email subject to use the mailing topic email address instead of primary or bulk.
+Create a location type for the `Mailing Topic`.
+Include `[Mailing Topic]` in the email subject to use the mailing topic email address instead of primary or bulk.

 ## Known Issues